atacanturk/numerical-methods-with-C/README.md

 ---
-# Numerical Analysis Final Project
+# Numerical Analysis with C

 This project is a console application written in C, containing fundamental algorithms learned in a numerical analysis course.
 It provides an interactive menu for the user to explore and apply various numerical methods.